evisions-restored/vertebrae/README.md

     this.setView(new MyView());
   },
   viewIsReady: function() {
-    //i can do logic or make an API call since my view is all setup }
+    //i can render my view or make an API call since my view is all setup }
 });
 ```